WintonCentre/kcp/README.md

   The configuration tool has a profile argument set to either `:kidney` or `:lung` which selects between the kidney or lung xlsx workbooks.
 The configuration reads in a workbook, validates it, and generates site run-time configuratioqn files in `public/resources`.

+  Run either `bb kidney` or `bb lung` depending on which one you want to work on.

 ### Configuration Development
 All run-time data is stored in the `resources` folder.
 ```